-Rachel McRoberts is an Excellence Wrangler at Automattic.
+Rachel McRoberts is a Quality Engineer at Automattic.
 She promotes excellence throughout the product cycle with customer-focused planning, meticulous testing and troubleshooting, and constant feedback.

 I just might have developed an interest in time-lapse videos.
 I was standing outside when I noticed a small break in the clouds where the blue sky was peeking through. ⛅️ As I stood there, I saw the clouds moving by — and suddenly that tiny blue patch was a huge swath of blue.
 So I whipped out my phone and tried out the time-lapse feature for a minute or so: